 The Sydney University Symphony Orchestra, originally known as the Pro Musica Orchestra, was founded in 1948 by Donald Peart.
 It is one of the most established performing arts societies at the University of Sydney.
-The orchestra welcomes students from all faculties and campuses of the university including the Conservatorium.
-In addition to our rehearsal and performance schedule we organise regular social events, including barbeques, pizza dinners and Thai lunches, which provide members with many opportunities to make friends and enjoy university life.
+The orchestra welcomes students from all faculties and campuses of the University, including the Conservatorium.
+In addition to our rehearsal and performance schedule, we organise regular social events such as the weekly barbeque, which provide members with opportunities to make friends and enjoy university life.
+SUSO’s home venue is the Great Hall in the university’s sandstone Quadrangle.

-Our concert season features four concerts each year and our home venue is the Great Hall in the university's grand neo-gothic Quadrangle.
-Over the years SUSO has been led by many prominent conductors including Eric Gross, Peter Platt, Ben Macpherson, Nicholas Routley, Colin Piper and George Ellis.
-Through a longstanding connection with the university’s Arts Music Unit the orchestra has performed works by prominent Australian composers including Anne Boyd, Ross Edwards, Peter Sculthorpe, and Matthew Hindson.
+Over the years SUSO has been led by many prominent conductors, including Eric Gross, Peter Platt, Ben Macpherson, Nicholas Routley, Colin Piper and George Ellis.
+Through its longstanding connection with the university’s Arts Music Unit, the orchestra has performed works by prominent Australian composers, including Anne Boyd, Ross Edwards, Peter Sculthorpe, and Matthew Hindson.
 In 2020, we will be performing Matthew Dewey’s Symphony No. 2 (ex Oceano), as part of our ocean-themed 3rd concert.